curiouschip/learn/content/docs/getting-started/Capacitive Touch Panel/_index.md

 ## Modes

-The capacitive touch panel has 5 selectable modes, which are summarised below:
+The capacitive touch panel has 5 selectable modes:

-SERIAL

-NUMBER

-CURSOR

-MIDI

-GAMEPAD
+  - serial - touches and slider interactions are reported via the serial port
+  - numeric - the panel acts as a keyboard with each pad representing a different number (slider is unused in this mode)
+  - cursor - the panel acts as a keyboard with each pad representing either cursor keys or an action key (slider is unused in this mode)
+  - MIDI - touches and slider interactions are reported as MIDI note and pitch-change events
+  - gamepad - the panel emulates a 3-axis, 4-button gamepad

+For more information see [Using Cap-touch board](/docs/reference/using-cap-touch-board/).